IIHF World Ranking: Women's rankings

-The Women's 2025 ranking is based on the performance at the World Championships of 2025, 2024, 2023, and 2022, and at the Olympic Ice Hockey tournament of 2022.
+The current women's ranking (as of April 2025) is based on the performance at the World Championships of 2025, 2024, 2023, and 2022, and at the Olympic ice hockey tournament of 2022.
+In the upcoming February 2026 rankings, points from the 2026 Olympic tournament will be added and points from the 2022 Olympics will be dropped.

-Most of the tournaments in 2020 and 2021 were cancelled due to the COVID-19 pandemic.
-As a result, teams were awarded points based on their seeding for their respective tournaments.
-The Championship division received points based on the previous year's ranking, while Divisions IA, IB, and IIA received points based on the previous year's results.
-Divisions IIB and III were completed and scored as scheduled in 2020.

-For the 2022 Winter Olympics, Russia was still under a 2019 ban by the World Anti-Doping Agency (WADA) because of that country's state-sponsored doping scheme.
-On 19 February 2021, the International Olympic Committee announced that individual athletes from Russia, who had consistently passed ongoing anti-doping tests, could compete under the acronym "ROC" (the full name "Russian Olympic Committee" could not be displayed), and that the flag of the Russian Olympic Committee would be used for the COVID-19 pandemic-delayed 2020 Summer Olympics and the unchanged 2022 Winter Olympics.

-The following table lists the ranking following the 2024 Women's Ice Hockey World Championships. and the calculations of the rankings following the 2025 Women's Ice Hockey World Championships.
+The following table lists the ranking following the 2025 Women's Ice Hockey World Championships. and the calculations of the rankings following the 2026 Winter Olympics.
 Scores in italics represent minimum possible scores for unfinished tournaments.
 All tournament's points have their full value displayed, while the ranking is calculated by adding the current year's tournament points to the depreciated previous three years' tournament points as explained above.
 The depreciated percentages are shown in the column headings, first for the current total, then for the new total.
 The "Total" columns are the sums of the current tournament points and the depreciated values for past tournaments.
 The "+/–" columns indicate the increase or decrease in ranking since the last tournament.
 A dash in a tournament column indicates that the country did not participate.